-Read on to find out more, including how to research the H1B prevailing wage in your area.
+Read on to find out more about the process and prevailing wage data.

-The H-1B is a nonimmigrant work visa allowing U.S. employers to hire temporary workers.
-To qualify, workers need to be within a specialty occupation, a job that relates to Department of Defense (DOD) cooperative research, or work as a fashion model.
+The H-1B is a nonimmigrant work visa program allowing U.S. employers to hire temporary, rather than perm (or permanent), workers.
+To qualify, workers need to be within a specialty occupation determined by the U.S. Department of Labor.
+They can also get a job that relates to Department of Defense cooperative research.

-According to the U.S. Citizenship and Immigration Services (USCIS), a specialty occupation is a job position that requires highly specialized knowledge and requires a bachelor’s degree at minimum or an equivalent.
-In some cases you may need an official letter from your employer verifying your specialty.
+According to the U.S. Citizenship and Immigration Services (USCIS), a specialty occupation is a job position that requires highly specialized knowledge and requires at least a bachelor’s degree or an equivalent.
+Sometimes, you may need an official letter from your H-1B employer verifying your specialty.

-The goal of H-1B visa is to assist employers who aren’t able to hire employees in the U.S. with their desired skill set.
+The H-1B program assists employers who aren’t able to hire employees in the U.S. within a specific occupation.
 This employer-sponsored visa means an employer can offer a job to non-residents who want to work for them.

-Each kind of job will have their own prevailing wage.
-You can search the Foreign Labor Application Data Center for data about jobs and their prevailing wages in the U.S.
+Each kind of job will have its own prevailing wage.
+You can search the Foreign Labor Application Data Center or Bureau of Labor Statistics for data about jobs and their prevailing wages in the U.S.

-Furthermore, each type of job has four different income levels.
+Each type of job has four income levels.
 Of these, the fourth is the highest.
 Each level is based on the leadership, management skills, or seniority associated with each job.
 With increased responsibility, the prevailing wage goes up.

 Finding the prevailing wage is a great way to determine whether your employer will have a high chance of success in getting your H-1B visa approved.